 You have seen it for more than 20 years in almost every packaged food and drink you’ve bought, eaten, and consumed.
 It’s so familiar that you pretend to understand each number displayed.
 But do you really know how to correctly read a nutrition label?

-A nutrition label will tell you how much of some nutrients, per serving, are found in the food you are about to enjoy.
+A nutrition label will tell you, per serving, how much of certain nutrients are found in the food you are about to enjoy.
 Often, people just focus on the amount of calories or fat.
 But there is more relevant information that will tell you how nutritious (or not) your food is.

-FYI, it has been changed recently so you will find two different versions passing around.
+FYI, the nutrition facts labels have changed recently so you will find two different versions passing around.

 From Top to Bottom

 - Serving size, which is the amount people typically eat at one time.

 - Servings per container.
 You will have to multiply not only the calories, but also the amount of each nutrient displayed by the number of servings to really know the nutritional content of the entire package.